 O Ring Seal Material

-O-rings come in many styles and shapes.
+O-ring mechanical seals come in many styles and shapes.
 The o ring seal material required depends on temperature, pressure, chemical, and other environmental factors.
 The o ring material selection such as EPDM, Nitrile, Buna-N, Viton, FFKM are the most common materials that we supply.
 Applications range from garden hose couplings to critical aerospace or chemical plant duties.

 Common Elastomer Materials of O Ring Mechanical Seals